 Explore Torrey Pines State Natural Reserve

 If you’re a nature lover, Torrey Pines State Natural Reserve should definitely be on your list of free things to do in San Diego this fall.
 This place offers 8 miles of trails through the breathtaking landscape of San Diego.
 These scenic paths wind their way over sandy hills, providing spectacular views of the azure shoreline and rugged sea cliffs.
 However, the real treat is the twisted Torrey Pine tree, the rarest pine tree in the world.
-It’s only found in two places on earth, and this is one of them.
-Since fall is not the perfect swimming season, you can claim down to the beach and watch a fantastic sunset with your loved one(s).
+It’s only found in two places on Earth, and this is one of them.
+Since fall is not the perfect swimming season, you can go down to the beach and watch a fantastic sunset with your loved one(s).

 Go on a Hike!

 In San Diego, there are many beautiful hiking routes to choose from.
 There is a path for everyone in San Diego, from the picturesque Torrey Pines beach walk to the plummeting slopes of Three Sisters Falls.
-One of the most popular hiking treks of Southern California is Cowles Mountain.
+One of the most popular hiking treks in Southern California is Cowles Mountain.
 This challenging hike (3 miles is nothing to laugh at) provides amazing views of San Diego County from the peak point at 1593 feet.
-Other great hiking trails are Los Penasquitos Canyon, Iron Mountain route, and Cuyamaca Peak Loop trail.
+Other great hiking trails are Los Penasquitos Canyon, the Iron Mountain route, and the Cuyamaca Peak Loop trail.
 The good news is they are all suited for all hiking levels.

 Enjoy a Scenic Sunset at Sunset Cliffs